taybenlor/runno/packages/website/src/pages/articles/experiment-docker.md

 # Experimental Docker WASI Images

 Docker has announced a beta of [Wasm workloads](https://docs.docker.com/desktop/wasm/) which introduces a WASI runtime that is used to run the entrypoint.
-OIC images are mostly just a series of tar files, loaded into a filesystem, which matches well with how the Runno filesystem is used and loaded.
+[OCI images](https://opencontainers.org/) are mostly just a series of tar files, loaded into a filesystem, which matches well with how the Runno filesystem is used and loaded.

 This is an experiment to see if those images can be run in Runno.
 For prior work see: [Running WASI binaries from your HTML using Web Components](https://runno.dev/articles/wasi-web-component).
 This experiment is